remcohaszing/gatsby-remark-mermaid/README.md

 Creates [mermaid](https://mermaidjs.github.io/) graphs and diagrams in your markdown files.

-This plugin uses **server-side rendering**, meaning that the mermaid SVGs are generated at build time instead of having a runtime dependency on `mermaid.js`.
+This plugin uses [remark-mermaidjs](https://github.com/remcohaszing/remark-mermaidjs) to generate SVG diagrams at build-time.
+The mermaid code blocks are replaced with an inline SVGs in the generated HTML.
+This prevents any runtime dependencies on `mermaid.js`.

 ## Install